 This abbreviated month found us learning a little bit about creepy crawly things.
 Namely Insects and Arachnids.
 We learned insects have 6 legs, an abdomen, a thorax, and a head in addition to two antennae.
 They are also invertebrates.
 Arachnids are also invertebrates but have a head and a cephalothorax.

 We ended the year by learning how to measure things with a ruler.
 We learned how to measure in inches and in centimeters.
-The students had homework measuring things around the house.
-I was told this was a fun assignment.
+The students had homework measuring things around the house, and find out the state of the house and find solution if it have any problem, as it need some repair, or have a pest finding services from sites as https://www.bigfootpestcontrol.com/schaumburg/mosquito-control/ to help with that.
+I was told this was a useful assignment.

 We can now count to ten in 21 languages(We can count to ten in 19 different languages.
 We can count in English, Latin, Spanish, Sign Language, German, French, Japanese, Greek, Arabic (with the Lebanese dialect), Italian, Russian, Romanian, Swedish, Tagolog, Hebrew, Korean, Hungarian, Irish, Kiswahili, Welsh, Dutch/Flemmish.